manish-garodia/manish-garodia/common/intro/readme.md

 ## Secret tips and tricks

-Glad for your enthusiasm, but it is on its way...
+Glad to see your enthusiasm, but it is on its way...

 coming soon... stay tuned